Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us..." - Romans 5:2-5 ESV

-As long as we look at failure and mistakes as losing and not stepping stones to winning, we will not embrace them with thanks, learn from them, and let them advance our maturity and walk with God.
-When we recognize or failures and mistakes are a key to our spiritual advancement, we embrace them with gratitude and experience more of God's grace, mercy, and love.
+As long as we look at loss, failure, or mistakes as losing and not stepping stones to advancing, we will not embrace them with thanks, learn from them, and let them develop our maturity and advance our walk with God.
+When we recognize our losses, failures, and mistakes are vital to our spiritual advancement, we embrace them with gratitude and experience God's grace, mercy, and love in them.

-Having our identity/value rooted in God as the bedrock of our existence - and the very Source of love itself - frees us from seeing failure as losing.
-The whole mindset of the Bible is that ²failure is a necessary stepping stone to progress and maturity.
+Having our identity and value rooted in God as the bedrock of our existence - and the very Source of love itself - frees us from seeing failure or loss as losing.
+The whole mindset of the Bible is that ³failure is a necessary stepping stone to progress and maturity.

 "When all kinds of trials and temptations crowd into your lives my brothers, don’t resent them as intruders, but welcome them as friends!
 Realise that they come to test your faith and to produce in you the quality of endurance.
 But let the process go on until that endurance is fully developed, and you will find you have become men of mature character with the right sort of independence..." - Jas 1: 2-8.
 J B Phillips translation.

-This is foundational to understanding and embracing pain instead of a avoiding it.
+This is foundational to understanding and embracing pain with thanks instead of becoming disillusioned, angry, or bitter over suffering and seeking to manipulate our circumstances to avoid it.

 The importance of humility

-Another vital key to the value of failure is humility.
-To understand we will never reach the maximum potential we were created for without God (which failure helps us to see) causes us to look to Him in greater dependence.
+Another vital key to the value of loss or failure is humility.
+To understand we will never reach the maximum potential we were created for without God (which failure or loss helps us to see) causes us to look to Him in greater dependence.
 Greater dependence on God as the Source of life, love, and all things is the essence of humility.
-Only through humility can we reach the potential God intends for us and designed us for.
+Only through humility can we reach the potential God intends and designs us for.

 How do we discover God's love in our pain? click here